OpenPI¶

 , there is a dictionary called _CONFIGS

 .
-You can modify two pre-configured PI0 configurations I’ve written: pi0_base_aloha_robotwin_lora
+You can modify 4 pre-configured PI0 configurations I’ve written: pi0_base_aloha_robotwin_lora

 pi0_fast_aloha_robotwin_lora